 Despite achieving huge commercial and critical success by the time he died in 1994, poet and author, Charles Bukowski has been dogged by accusations of misogyny both during his lifetime and in the years following.

-He was a man of great talent as a writer, who could often demonstrate enormous charisma, wisdom, and intelligence, but even his most fervent fans would likely concede that the Bukowski personality contained elements that were damaged and difficult.
+He was a man of great talent as a writer, who could often demonstrate enormous charisma, wisdom, and intelligence, but even his most fervent fans would likely concede that Bukowski's personality contained elements that were damaged and difficult.

 His heavy drinking and misanthropic rants, as well as testimonies given by the people who knew him well, point to an individual who was also capable of deep anger, insecurity and disaffection.

 But did that make Bukowski a misogynist?

 The male, for all his bravado and exploration, is the loyal one, the one who generally feels love.
 The female is skilled at betrayal and torture and damnation.

 Charles Henry Bukowski was born in Germany and moved to the United States at a young age.
 His sadistic father and passive mother made the young Bukowski’s life a living hell, according to the interviews given by Bukowski and the fictionalized account he wrote of his childhood, Ham on Rye: A Novel.